maxi-blocks/maxi-blocks/readme.txt

 = Do I need to pay for pro features? =

 No, all page builder features are free for everyone.
 You can build anything you want without restrictions.
 To help you work faster we offer a pro template library subscription that gives you thousands more templates built with Maxi.
-Our in-house template creators have years of expereince working with Maxi.
+Our in-house template creators have years of experience working with Maxi.
 You can benefit from their skills.

 = Is Maxi Blocks compatible with my theme? =